opendocsg/slw-judgments-backfill/2015_SGHC_3/report.md

 **_Principles governing the exercise of revisionary powers_**

 25     Having decided that this court could exercise powers of revision in the present case, the next question that arose for consideration was whether I should exercise those powers.
-It is settled law that the threshold is that of “serious injustice” and that reversionary power should be exercised “sparingly” (see _Yunani bin Abdul Hamid v Public Prosecutor_ [2008] 3 SLR(R) 383 at [47]).
-The requirement of serious injustice was explained by Yong Pung How CJ in the High Court decision of _Ang Poh Chuan v Public Prosecutor_ [1995] 3 SLR(R) 929 at [17] in the following terms:
+It is settled law that the threshold is that of “serious injustice” and that reversionary power should be exercised “sparingly” (see _Yunani bin Abdul Hamid v Public Prosecutor_ <span class="citation">[2008] 3 SLR(R) 383</span> at [47]).
+The requirement of serious injustice was explained by Yong Pung How CJ in the High Court decision of _Ang Poh Chuan v Public Prosecutor_ <span class="citation">[1995] 3 SLR(R) 929</span> at [17] in the following terms:

  17 ... there cannot be a precise definition of what would constitute such serious injustice for that would in any event unduly circumscribe what must be a wide discretion vested in the court, the exercise of which would depend largely on the particular facts.
 But generally it must be shown that there is something palpably wrong in the decision that strikes at its basis as an exercise of judicial power by the court below.

  [emphasis added]

-26     A similarly high threshold for intervention was also recognised in _Knight Glenn Jeyasingam v Public Prosecutor_ [1998] 3 SLR(R) 196 at [19] where it was stated:
+26     A similarly high threshold for intervention was also recognised in _Knight Glenn Jeyasingam v Public Prosecutor_ <span class="citation">[1998] 3 SLR(R) 196</span> at [19] where it was stated:

  19 ...
 The court's immediate duty is to satisfy itself as to the correctness, legality or propriety of any order passed and as to the regularity of any proceedings of that subordinate court.
 However, this is not sufficient to require the intervention of the courts on revision.
 The irregularity or otherwise noted from the record of proceedings must have resulted in grave and serious injustice.